coleifer/peewee/docs/peewee/installation.rst

 * `Cython <http://cython.org/>`_: used for various speedups.
 Can give a big boost to certain operations, particularly if you use SQLite.
 * `apsw <https://github.com/rogerbinns/apsw>`_: an optional 3rd-party SQLite
-  binding offering greater performance and much, much saner semantics than the standard library ``pysqlite``.
+  binding offering greater performance and comprehensive support for SQLite's C APIs.
 Use with :py:class:`APSWDatabase`.
 * `gevent <http://www.gevent.org/>`_ is an optional dependency for :py:class:`SqliteQueueDatabase` (though it works with ``threading`` just fine).